paulobarchi/crop-sdss-galaxies/README.md

 Script to crop SDSS galaxies by their Petrosian radius and produce fits or png files.

 If you try to run the script (`python crop-galaxies.py`) it will tell the necessary arguments.

-The file `sample_example.csv` has a sample with an example in the accepted format.
+The file `sample_example.csv` has a sample with an example for the input file (csv) in the accepted format.

 ## Install